-This particular variety of palm tree is native to Madagascar and has lush foliage with soft, finely textured fronds.
-The tops of areca palms widen as they grow, and they can grow up to 20 feet (30 feet outdoors).
+This particular species of palm tree is native to Madagascar and has lush foliage with soft, finely textured fronds.
+The tops of areca palms widen as they grow, and they can grow up to 20 feet indoors (30 feet outdoors).
 The plants are hardy and low maintenance and will beautify your indoor or outdoor space.
 Because of these key points, they are known as one of the most popular palm plants.

 You've probably seen areca palms in shopping malls or by outdoor pools.
 These palms do make for popular houseplants, but indoor temperatures should range from 60 to 75 degrees Fahrenheit to allow for proper growth.
 They need bright, indirect light since direct sunlight can burn their leaves.
 Find a spot that will give your areca enough room to spread out, as they can grow up to 10 feet in diameter.